Iyanu456/Iyanu456/README.md

 - MongoDB, MySQL
 - Git, GitHub

-📚 **Learning**: Always expanding my knowledge.
-I'm currently diving deeper into AI and DevOps.
+💼 I currently work as a Freelance Web Developer and I'm open to job opportunities!

-💼 **Professional**: I work as a Freelance Web Developer.
-I'm open to job opportunities!
+🌱 I’m currently diving deeper into AI and DevOps.

 🌐 **Connect with Me**:
 - [LinkedIn](https://www.linkedin.com/in/iyanuoluwa-oyerinde)